-Regardless of the type of dosimeter the facility chooses to use, the guidelines are the same.
-A dosimetry badge should be worn near the collar bone and chest area, which is most likely to receive the greatest amount of radiation.
+The guidelines for wear are the same for dosimeters.
+A dosimetry badge should be worn near the collar bone or chest area, whichever is more likely to receive the greatest amount of radiation.
 Wear the badge so that the front is facing the source of radiation.
-If a lead apron is worn, wear the badge at the collar level on the outside of the lead apron.
-Only wear the badge that is assigned to you.
-Do not intentionally expose your dosimeter to radiation or wear your badge when you are a patient having medical or dental x-rays.
-The badge must be worn by the person to whom it is assigned.
-When not wearing the badge, maintain and store it in a radiation-free area.
+If a lead apron is worn, wear the badge at the collar level, on the outside of the lead apron.
+The dosimeter should only be worn while conducting radiation duties and should not be worn outside of work nor as a patient receiving medical or dental x-rays.
+When not wearing the dosimeter, maintain and store it in a radiation-free area.